mvlabat/bevy_egui/README.md

 ## Dependencies

-On Linux, this create requires certain parts of [XCB](https://xcb.freedesktop.org/) are installed on your system.
+On Linux, this crate requires certain parts of [XCB](https://xcb.freedesktop.org/) are installed on your system.
 On Debian-based systems, these can be installed with the command:

 ```
-$ sudo apt install ibxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev
+$ sudo apt install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev
 ```

 ## Usage